oschwengers/platon/README.md

 ## Databases
-Platon depends on custom databases based on NCBI RefSeq nonredundant proteins (NRP), NRP clusters, RefSeq Plasmid database, PlasmidFinder db as well as custom HMM models.
+Platon depends on custom databases based on NCBI RefSeq nonredundant proteins (NRP), PCLA clusters, RefSeq Plasmid database, PlasmidFinder db as well as custom HMM models.
+These databases (RefSeq release 90) can be downloaded here:
-These databases (RefSeq release 87) can be downloaded here: (zipped 1.7, unzipped 2.4 Gb) `www.lorem.ipsum`
+(zipped x.y, unzipped x.y Gb)
+`www.lorem.ipsum`

 The latest versions can be built using a custom shell script: